drawbuildplay/blog/content/blog/home-building-checklist.md

 ## Modification Requests

-Once you have selected a location, floor plan, and your standard upgrades, the next step will likely be to sign a contract with the builder.
-Any modifications from the standard offering you want the builder to make will need to be listed in the contract otherwise they wont do it (don't rely on verbal arrangements).
+Once you have selected a [location](https://www.drawbuildplay.com/blog/home-building-checklist-choosing-a-location/ "building a home location checklist"), [floor plan](https://www.drawbuildplay.com/blog/home-building-checklist-choosing-a-floor-plan/ "Building a home floor plan"), and your [standard upgrades](https://www.drawbuildplay.com/blog/top-10-builder-upgrades-you-should-do/ "10 best builder upgrades to do"), the next step will likely be to sign a contract with the builder.
+Any modifications from the standard offering you want the builder to make will need to be listed in the contract otherwise they won't do it (don't rely on verbal arrangements).

-Here are some of the other modifications that you should ask the builder:
+Here are some of the [other builder modifications](https://www.drawbuildplay.com/blog/top-10-builder-upgrades-you-should-do/ "10 Builder Upgrades you should do when building a home") that you should ask the builder:

 * \[ \] <label>Buried Conduit under Driveways and Footpaths</label>
 * \[ \] <label>[Hidden Conduits for TV cables](https://www.drawbuildplay.com/blog/watch-tv-for-free-without-cable/ "Hidden Conduits for TV Cables and Home Wiring for Antenna TV")</label>